DOCK-PI3/ESTACION-PRO/USERGUIDE.md

 **Check for application updates** _(Not available for some builds)_

 By default a check for new ES-DE versions will be done on every application startup and a notification will be displayed if there is a new release available for download.
 Using this option the frequency of these checks can be set to _Always_, _Daily_, _Weekly_, _Monthly_ or _Never_.
-This setting is not available on some platforms and package formats such as the Android app store releases, the Linux AUR release and the semi-official FreeBSD and Raspberry Pi releases where pre-built packages are not provided.
+This setting is not available on some platforms and package formats such as the Android app store releases, the Linux AUR release and the semiofficial FreeBSD and Raspberry Pi releases where pre-built packages are not provided.

 **Include prereleases in update checks** _(Always enabled for prereleases)_